Learn More About Adrenal Stress and How It Can Affect Your Health.

 The Most Comprehensive Way Of Measuring Adrenal Function Is Not a Blood test.

-Due to the complexity of adrenal fatigue, traditional blood tests are not the most accurate way to evaluate adrenal gland performance.
+Due to the complexity of adrenal fatigue, traditional blood test are not the most accurate way to evaluate adrenal gland performance.
 There are several reasons for this.

 #1- Steroid hormones (Cortisol, DHEA) in the bloodstream are 95-99% bound to carrier proteins, and in this form are unavailable to target tissues.
 Saliva testing measures the amount of hormone available to target tissues – the bioavailable amount.
 For this reason, saliva testing better relates to specific symptoms of excess or deficiency and is a good option for monitoring hormone therapy.

 #2 The other reason saliva outperforms blood testing is that the cortisol rhythm is unable to be measured in a single blood test.

 Order Your Personalized Adrenal Stress Test Profile which includes